citp/privacy-policy-historical/p/pc/pct/pct.edu.md

-> *The following text is extracted and transformed from the pct.edu privacy policy that was archived on 2015-09-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150925200217id_/https%3A//www.pct.edu/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pct.edu privacy policy that was archived on 2016-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161101120721id_/https%3A//www.pct.edu/about/privacy) for the most accurate reproduction.*

 # Privacy - Pennsylvania College of Technology

 We respect your privacy.
 Pennsylvania College of Technology is the sole owner of information collected on this website.
 Any and all information collected via the Penn College website will be kept strictly confidential and will not be sold, reused, rented, loaned, or otherwise disclosed.
 Exceptions exist only as mandated by law or required under a contractual relationship with a service provider as allowed by Family Educational Rights and Privacy Act (FERPA).

 We may provide your personal information to organizations that provide services to help us with our business activities.
 These organizations are authorized to use your personal information only as necessary to provide these services.
-In addition, we require all outside organizations that we work with in any area of our organization, including marketing and data processing, to maintain the confidentiality of your information in accordance with this privacy policy and to comply with all applicable laws.
+In addition, we require all outside organizations that we work with in any area of our organization, including marketing and data processing, to maintain the confidentiality of your information in accordance with this privacy statement and to comply with all applicable laws.

 ## Information Collection